hiulit/Murtop-Raspberry-Pi-Bartop-Arcade-Machine-Project/README.md

 input_state_slot_decrease_axis = "-0"
 ```

-You can find more examples in the link above.
+You can find more examples in the Wiki page's link above.

 ### 8Bitdo's gamepads troubleshooting

-If, for some reason, after configuring the gamepad in EmulationStation it doesn't seem to work when you're in a game, try:
+If, for some reason, after configuring the gamepad in EmulationStation it doesn't seem to work when you're in a game, try this:

 * Update RetroPie to the latest version.
 	* In the `RetroPie-Setup script` go to `Update RetroPie-Setup script`.